Arylos07/Unity-Layers-Controller/USERGUIDE.md

 ### SetLayerRecursively(GameObject obj, int newLayer, string ignoreObjectName)

 Sets the layer of the given object and its children to the given integer layer.
+This function will ignore any objects with the name specified.
+(Instantiated objects may not apply without the " (clone)" suffix).

+### SetLayerRecursively(GameObject obj, string newLayer, string ignoreObjectName)

-This function will ignore the object with the name specified.
-(Instantiated objects may not apply without the " (clone)" suffix)
+Sets the layer of the given object and its children to the given layer name.
+This function will ignore any objects with the name specified.
+(Instantiated objects may not apply without the " (clone)" suffix).

+### SetLayerRecursively(GameObject obj, int newLayer, string[] ignoreObjectName)

+Sets the layer of the given object and its children to the given integer layer.
+This function will ignore any objects with names in the given array.

+### SetLayerRecursively(GameObject obj, string newLayer, string[] ignoreObjectName)

+Sets the layer of the given object and its children to the given layer name.
+This function will ignore any objects with names in the given array.

+### SetLayerRecursively(GameObject obj, int newLayer, List<string> ignoreObjectName)

+Sets the layer of the given object and its children to the given integer layer.
+This function will ignore any objects with names in the given list.

+### SetLayerRecursively(GameObject obj, string newLayer, List<string> ignoreObjectName)

+Sets the layer of the given object and its children to the given layer name.
+This function will ignore any objects with names in the given list.